MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 ### 1. Download and Install CMDER

-Download and install the latest full version of CMDER, a Linux terminal emulator for Windows that allows you to log into your server: https://cmder.app/
+Download and install the latest full version of CMDER, a Linux terminal emulator for Windows, which enables you to log into your server: https://cmder.app/

 ### 2. Create a GitHub Account